 Wicca is a Neo-Pagan, earth-based religion, where two main deities are observed: a God and a Goddess.
 The main principles of this religion are respect for Earth and the abidance to the Wiccan Rede (pronounced reed), a rule of conduct which prohibits Wiccans from harming others.
 Wicca is a very decentralized religion, with many Wiccans developing their own beliefs, rituals, and practices.

 There are many branches of paganism, Wicca is not the only one, although it is a good starting point for many people.
+This is the last lesson of this course, if you just arrived, start here: Spellcasting 101 Online Course

 In this lesson, you will learn: